basarat/demo-noImplicitAny/script.md

 > TypeScript noImplicitAny

-> Increase your TypeScript type safety with `noImplicitAny`.
+> Increase TypeScript type safety with `noImplicitAny`.

 > TypeScript tries to infer as much about your code as it can.
 > But sometimes there really is not enough context for it to infer reliably.
 To see all such cases you